Braided distributivity: Introduction

-Laplaza's work does not quite provide what we need because he required both $\oplus$ and $\otimes$ to be symmetric, whereas in our situation $\oplus$ is symmetric and $\otimes$ is only braided.
-The difference is important because Laplaza's coherence conditions (specifically, his condition II) require the left distributivity $A\otimes(B\oplus C)\cong (A\otimes B)\oplus(A\otimes C)$ and the right distributivity $(B\oplus C)\otimes A\cong(B\otimes A)\oplus(C\otimes A)$ to be related via the relevant commutativity isomorphisms.
+Laplaza's coherence conditions do not give us exactly what we need because he assumes that both $\oplus$ and $\otimes$ are symmetric, whereas in our situation $\oplus$ is symmetric but $\otimes$ is only braided.
+The difference is important because Laplaza's conditions (specifically, his condition II) require the left distributivity $A\otimes(B\oplus C)\cong (A\otimes B)\oplus(A\otimes C)$ and the right distributivity $(B\oplus C)\otimes A\cong(B\otimes A)\oplus(C\otimes A)$ to be related via the relevant commutativity isomorphisms.
 In the braided case, there are two commutativity isomorphisms $X\otimes Y\cong Y\otimes X$, so we need to either choose one to prefer or make sure they transform left distributivity to right distributivity in the same way.

 Also, Laplaza lists 24 coherence conditions, but then proves that many of them are redundant, thus providing a considerably reduced but still sufficient list of coherence conditions.

+We found one new redundancy in Laplaza's coherence conditions (in his original context and in the isomorphism-bound version of his context), namely that condition~XVIII implies condition~XVII; see Proposition~\ref{redundancy} in \S\ref{sec:axioms} below.
+This allows us to slightly improve Laplaza's reduced list of coherence conditions.

-We need to check whether the redundancies still apply in our context or whether some of them depended on the symmetry (rather than mere braiding) of $\otimes$.
-It turns out that they do still apply, and in fact we find one new redundancy, allowing us to slightly improve Laplaza's reduced list of coherence conditions.
+We need to check whether all these redundancies, including the new one, apply in our context or whether some of them depend on the symmetry (rather than mere braiding) of $\otimes$.
+It turns out that they do apply.

+The goal of this paper is to present carefully the appropriate requirements for the situation of a braided monoidal structure $\otimes$ distributing over a symmetric monoidal structure $\oplus$.

+\begin{term}\rm In all the preceding cases, the requirements are called coherence conditions and come with an associated coherence theorem.
+But we do not provide an associated coherence theorem; accordingly we call our requirements axioms.
+Throughout the paper, we use the term \emph{requirement} as more general than \emph{coherence condition} or \emph{axiom}, so that coherence conditions are requirements and so are axioms. \end{term}

+In \S\ref{sec:axioms} we present our notion of a category equipped with a symmetric monoidal structure $\oplus$ and a braided monoidal structure $\otimes$ with $\otimes$ distributing over $\oplus$.
+For brevity, we call such categories BD categories; here ``BD" alludes to braided distributivity.
+The appropriate requirements for the distributivity isomorphisms are called BD axioms.